Riedho-Syafei/RefSheetArtist/README.md

 # RefSheetArtist
 A character reference sheet generator that utilizes FLUX.2 Klein 4B as the backend.
+Works on 16 GB RAM and 8 GB VRAM (NVIDIA GPU).

 ## Make sure to put your Hugging Face token to download_flux.py and run it first
 ```